Mount Ijen: Kawah Ijen Volcano Hike & Blue Fire

 Use Skyscanner to find cheap flights to Java, Indonesia.

-We have a detailed post on how to get from Bali to Java with all the information you need.
+We have a detailed post on how to get to Java from Bali with all the information you need, including the cheapest way.

-Open all year round, daily from 2 AM to 2 PM.
+The official climbing hours for Ijen Crater are from 2 AM to 12 PM.
 If you want to see the natural phenomenon of electric Blue Flame, start your hike after the gates open at 2 AM.

 Important note